locnho/wifi-orp-monitor/README.md

   * ORP reading as computed
   * SWG percent this device configured the SWG via MQTT

+If the computed ORP reading deviated more than the set standard deviation, "Alarm" will be show instead the SWG percentage.

 The screen will turn off after some idle time.
 Press the button to show the screen.